Programming Primer - A short introduction to computer science

 For students who have already been accepted on the MSc in Computer Science (CS) or MSc in Data Science (DS) programmes this "primer" course will act as a "jump start" into your studies (if you weren't that comfortable with the notes or the admission test then this is probably an appropriate course to take).

-The module is run in a "flipped" class mode where the cohort reads materials in advance of the class and then the face-to-face session is devoted to exercises, questions, and clarification of the materials.
+The module is run in a "blended" style where the cohort reads materials in advance of the class and then the face-to-face session is devoted to exercises, questions, and clarification of the materials.
 Each session, apart from the first one, has homework which consolidates the materials covered in the session and prepares the student for the following session.

 Please be warned that this module is an intensive study period requiring considerable effort outside of the scheduled sessions.